banzayche/Trade_Component/README.md

 # trade_bot
 to investigate this area

-to use it create config.json in trade_component foder.
+to use it create config.json in trade_component fodler.

 {
   "key":"",